Roman Catholic

 in death

-ARASMUSClick to display biography Anthony, BORKClick to display biography Francis Anthony, FROSTClick to display biography Silvester Francis, GOŁOMSKIClick to display biography Bernard, KLONOWSKIClick to display biography Felix, KRZEWIŃSKIClick to display biography Maximilian, KUCAClick to display biography Vaclav, MOTYLEWSKIClick to display biography Francis, ROSIAKClick to display biography Louis, SZUTAClick to display biography Bernard, ZAPAŁOWSKIClick to display biography Thaddeus Marian
+ARASMUSClick to display biography Anthony, BORKClick to display biography Francis Anthony, FROSTClick to display biography Silvester Francis, GOŁOMSKIClick to display biography Bernard, KLONOWSKIClick to display biography Felix, KRZEWIŃSKIClick to display biography Maximilian, KUCAClick to display biography Vaclav, MOTYLEWSKIClick to display biography Francis Xavier, ROSIAKClick to display biography Louis, SZUTAClick to display biography Bernard, ZAPAŁOWSKIClick to display biography Thaddeus Marian

 sites and events